colindoyle0000/colindoyle-website/content/torts-material/slides/s01-causation.md

 # California Jury Instructions

 A substantial factor in causing harm is a factor that a reasonable person would consider to have contributed to the harm.
-It must be more than aremote or trivial factor.
+It must be more than a remote or trivial factor.
 It does not have to be the only cause of the harm.

-[Conduct is not a substantial factor in causing harm if the same harmwould have occurred without that conduct.]
+[Conduct is not a substantial factor in causing harm if the same harm would have occurred without that conduct.]

 ---